Ky Fan inequality

-In mathematics, there are two different results that share the common name of the Ky Fan inequality.
-One is an inequality involving the geometric mean and arithmetic mean of two sets of real numbers of the unit interval.
-The result was published on page 5 of the book Inequalities by Edwin F. Beckenbach and Richard E. Bellman (1961), who refer to an unpublished result of Ky Fan.
-They mention the result in connection with the inequality of arithmetic and geometric means and Augustin Louis Cauchy's proof of this inequality by forward-backward-induction; a method which can also be used to prove the Ky Fan inequality.
+In mathematics, the term Ky Fan inequality refers to an inequality involving the geometric mean and arithmetic mean of two sets of real numbers within the unit interval.
+The result was published on page 5 of the book Inequalities by Edwin F. Beckenbach and Richard E. Bellman (1961), who attribute it to an unpublished result by Ky Fan.
+They discuss the inequality in connection with the inequality of arithmetic and geometric means and Augustin Louis Cauchy's proof of that inequality via forward-backward induction—a method that can also be used to prove the Ky Fan inequality.

-This Ky Fan inequality is a special case of Levinson's inequality and also the starting point for several generalizations and refinements; some of them are given in the references below.
+This inequality is a special case of Levinson's inequality and serves as a foundation for several generalizations and refinements, some of which are referenced below.

-The second Ky Fan inequality is used in game theory to investigate the existence of an equilibrium.